ggayliye/miniProjRepo_Embedded_SP2024/README.md

 * Don't use any electric component that exceeds 5V.
 * Don't use any metal with a wet hand and touch an electric component.
 * Wash your hands after each experiment.
-* Don't drink the water you used for the testing/experiment.
+* Don't drink the water used for the testing/experiment.
+* Make sure you check and be familiar with the op-amp and transistor's type and physics before starting the experiment.

 # Examples of Good Software Practice (GSP)